jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

   alt: Steam Link on Raspberry Pi used for Remote Gaming
 ---

-> This guide can also be applied to an Android / Apple TV instead.
+> This guide can also be applied to an Android / Apple TV.
 Install the Steam Link app from the [Play Store](https://play.google.com/store/apps/details?id=com.valvesoftware.steamlink) or [App Store](https://apps.apple.com/us/app/steam-link/id1246969117).
 When installed, continue the guide from the [Setting up Playnite section](https://google.com)
 {: .prompt-tip }

 ## Introduction